 If you are taking the regular, combined hormone contraceptive (CHC) pill, the implant can be inserted on the first or second pill-free day after you finish the packet.
 Protection is then continued without a break.

 If you have the implant inserted during the remaining days of the pill-free interval you should use additional protection for the first seven days.
 If you have had unprotected sex (intercourse) during the gap, you are also advised to restart your CHC for at least seven days, taking it when you would normally have done so.

-If you have the contraceptive implant inserted in the first seven days of your pill packet, you should continue taking your CHC for a further seven days (or use an additional method).
+If you have the contraceptive implant inserted in the first seven days of your pill packet, you should either avoid sex, continue taking your CHC for a further seven days, or use an additional barrier method.